 - Stuttgart .
 There are many Christmas markets in and near Stuttgart with the main Stuttgart Christmas Market being one of the biggest and is truly spectacular.
 Like most festive events in Europe, the Stuttgarter Weihnachtsmarkt was cancelled in 2020.
-At the time of writing their was no information about opening in 2021 that I could find on the Stuttgart Germany Weihnachtsmarkt website.
+At the time of writing there was no information about opening in 2023 that I could find on the Stuttgart Germany Weihnachtsmarkt website.
 Stuttgart is in southwest Germany, about an hour from the Black Forest.

 - Tübingen Old Town (half an hour from Stuttgart and The Black Forest) in Germany has a colourful and unusual Christmas market starting in the third week of advent.
 Hundreds of market stalls sprawl over the beautiful streets of this half-timbered town.
 Tubingen is a university town and one of Germany’s best kept secrets for its cobbled streets and traditional buildings .
 In the weeks prior to the Christmas market this same town hosts a mamoth chocolate festival.
 I don’t know which would be better to visit!

 - Hohenzollern Castle is the ancestral seat of the Prussian Royal House and a classic German fairytale setting.
 This location normally hosts advent and Christmas celebrations over a few weeks.
 Check the Hohenzollern Castle (hosted by the Prince and Princess of Prussia) website for possible openings this year.
 Entry to the castle is by online ticket purchase.